TheOdinProject/curriculum/git/intermediate_git/using_git_in_the_real_world.md

 ### Lesson overview

-This section contains a general overview of topics that you will learn in this lesson.
+This section contains a general overview of topics that you will learn in today's lesson.

 - A reminder about commit messages.
 - Using Git to make open source contributions.